Skip to main content

 1. Open the Chrome browser on your mobile device and go to the webpage you want to translate.

-2. A Google Translation menu may appear at the bottom of the screen.
+2. A Google Translation menu may appear.

 3. Select your preferred language from the menu to translate the page.